wkentaro/awesome-eus/README.md

 ==============

 A curated list of awesome Euslisp documents, functions and macros.
-This repository also have useful codes to `grep`.
+This repository also have useful codes to `grep` or copy-&-paste to your project.

 Setup